-Clive Wilson has been preserving the history of days gone by with his architectural reclamation service since 1986.
+Yew Tree Barn is home to Wilson Reclamation Services where owner Clive Wilson has been preserving the history of days gone by with his architectural reclamation service since 1986.
 Over the years he has seen an incredibly diverse range of antiques come and go through the doors at Yew Tree Barn, Low Newton.
-From its small beginnings in a corner of the stunning, spacious, 19th century traditional Westmorland barn in the beautiful Lake District countryside, Wilson Reclamation Services Ltd (WRS) has become the foremost architectural and antique reclamation yard in the Lake District and Northwest of England.
+From its small beginnings in a corner of the stunning, spacious, 19th century traditional Westmorland barn in the beautiful Lake District countryside, Wilson Reclamation Services Ltd (WRS) has become one of the foremost architectural salvage and antique reclamation yards in the UK.

 The barn is now an even more exciting place to visit.
 With the addition of artisan studios joining Harry’s CafeBar, and the Gallery, there really is something for everyone here so make sure you allow plenty of browsing time!